andy-c-jones/PowerShellMinesweeperKata/README.md

-PSMinesweeperAccepenceTests
+PowerShellMinesweeperKata
 ===========================

-Minesweeper Kata Accepence Tests for Pester (https://github.com/pester/Pester)
+Minesweeper Kata Accepence Tests for use with Pester (https://github.com/pester/Pester)